 Actually Savaronne died before he could pass that word along to his son but Cardinal Donatti and company refuse to believe that.
 They torture Vittorio to the point where he is partially crippled for the rest of his life before they are satisfied that he knows nothing.

 *** During the 1970s portion, when Vittorio is on his deathbed he and his wife Jane summon their twin sons Adrian and Andrew.
 As a sign of the times the brothers have become bitterly divided over the Vietnam War and other issues.

-Vittorio reveals to his sons what little he has figured out about the probable location of the ancient documents.
+Vittorio reveals to his sons what little he has figured out about the possible location of the ancient documents.
 He implores them to find those documents and decide for themselves if they should be made public, be hidden again or be destroyed.

 Andrew immediately betrays Adrian and heads off alone for the sought-after writings.
 He plans to use the leverage the documents will give him to save himself from Adrian’s investigation AND to further the plot that he and his fellow officers were hatching.
 Adrian – in good guy fashion – is worried about the potential global impact of the documents and is determined to keep them out of his brother’s hands.

 From there the usual Ludlum-style international chess match of move and counter-move breaks out as the Gemini Contenders try to beat each other to the coveted writings.

 SPOILERS: Andrew gets killed, Adrian recovers the documents and has them translated.
 They are dated to the 1st Century A.D. and are a supposed confession from the Apostles that they smuggled a drugged Jesus out of prison and substituted a bewildered victim to be crucified in Christ’s place.